WELCOME TO FCTDI

 FCTDI ADVANCES 3 DRUG CANDIDATES TO CLINICAL TRIALS

 With the introduction into human clinical trials of three new drug candidates working with collaboration partners, we have had an impact that far exceeds the numbers of our staff or our overall footprint.
-Although the attrition rate for new medicines, once they enter human clinical trials is high we hope and expect that one or more of these therapies will be approved and then commercialized to treat patients.
+Although the attrition rate for new medicines once they enter human clinical trials is high, we hope and expect that one or more of these therapies will be approved and then commercialized to treat patients.

 Troriluzole for the treatment of spinocerebellar ataxia and obsessive compulsive disorders (Biohaven Pharmaceuticals)